unicode-org/message-format-wg/experiments/stasm/spec/syntax.md

         other 2 [{$hostName} invites {$guestName} and one other person to their party.] other [{$hostName} invites {$guestName} and {$guestsOther} other people to their party.]

-## Comparison with Message Format 1.0
+## Comparison with ICU MessageFormat 1.0

-Message Format 2.0 improves upon the Message Format 1.0 syntax through the following changes:
+MessageFormat 2.0 improves upon the ICU MessageFormat 1.0 syntax through the following changes:

-1. In Message Format 2.0, variants can only be defined at the top level of the message, thus precluding any possible nestedness of expressions.
+1. In MessageFormat 2.0, variants can only be defined at the top level of the message, thus precluding any possible nestedness of expressions.

-    Message Format 1.0:
+    ICU MessageFormat 1.0:
     ```
     {foo, func,
         foo1 {Value 1},